jplehmann/emulators/README.md

 Todos
 -----
+* Redo this using Rhino; this was not a good app for Node.
 * try using setTimeout and setInterval/clearInterval
   * check if device is started by repeatedly checking at intervals, once done execute a method